Ignition Interlock Device in Virginia

 At Tillotson & Martin, we encourage clients to contact several providers and compare prices and installation times.

-If I'm Convicted of a DUI, Is an Ignition Interlock Required?
+If I'm Convicted of a DUI in Virginia, Is an Ignition Interlock Required?

 Whether or not you'll be required to have an ignition interlock depends on your circumstances.
 If it's you're first DUI offense, the machine isn't required.
 However, if you want a restricted driver's license, you must have an ignition interlock on your vehicle, even if it's your first DUI.

-How Long Must I Have an Ignition Interlock Device?
+How Long Do I Need an Ignition Interlock Device?

 The amount of time you're required to have an ignition interlock device on your vehicle depends on the judge's orders.
 According to Virginia Code 18.2-270.1(B), the minimum period is 6 months.
 Generally, this is what judges impose.